 How to Get Rid of Pack Rats

-Exclusion: When pack rats become a pest problem in and around structures, exclusion can be the most effective method.
-The same methods used to exclude Norway and roof rats from buildings can be used to exclude Woodrats.
+When pack rats become a pest problem in and around structures, exclusion can be the most effective method.
+The same methods used to exclude Norway and roof rats from buildings can be used to exclude pack rats, also known as woodrats.
 Since several species of pack rats are nimble climbers, all entrances to building should be closed.
 Openings in the building foundation and any openings for water pipes, electric wires, sewer pipes, drain spouts, and/or vents should be sealed.
 Also check for openings in attic vents, broken roof shingles, or other gaps next to the eaves.
 Make sure doors, windows, and screens fit tightly.
 Coarse steel wool, wire screen, and lightweight sheet metal are suitable materials for plugging gaps and holes.

 The majority of pack rat populations in structures can be controlled by using traps.
 Woodrats show little fear of new objects in their environment.
 The standard rat snap trap is quite effective for pack rats.
 Trap bait should be wedged into or tied to the trigger.
 Appropriate baits include nuts, meats, bacon, oatmeal, prunes, raisins, and other dried fruit.